credo-science/Python-script/README.md

 # Python-script
-Simple scripts to use for CREDO detection analysis
+Simple scripts to use for CREDO detection analysis,<br>
 autor: Sławomir Stuglik